Anthony Joshua: Joshua vs. Franklin

 On 6 February 2023, it was officially announced that Joshua would be returning to the ring on 1 April at The O2 Arena against Jermaine Franklin.
 The fight would mark the first fight as part of his exclusive five-year deal with sports streaming service DAZN.
 In the first pre-fight press conference on 9 February, Joshua announced his new partnership with American trainer Derrick James, as well as being questioned by his promoter Eddie Hearn on his motivation for fighting.
 Joshua answered by repeatedly stating, "Money, money, money", before Hearn had finished asking the question, before further elaborating: "I like making money.
 Straight up.
 Like, this is a prizefighting sport."

-Joshua weighed in at a career-heaviest 255¼ lbs, while Franklin weighed in at 234¾ lbs, over 22 lbs lighter than his previous fight against Dillian Whyte.
+Joshua weighed in at a career-heaviest 255+1/4 lb, while Franklin weighed in at 234+3/4 lb, over 22 lb lighter than his previous fight against Dillian Whyte.
 On the night, Joshua had a tentative performance, initiating constant clinches.
 Despite a particularly cautious start to the fight, he made use of his jab to set up power punches with his right hand, prevailing via unanimous decision, with judges' scorecards of 117–111 (twice) and 118–111 in his favour.
 After the final bell, the two men engaged in a light scuffle in the ring, coming close to brawling.
 The altercation was initiated by Joshua, who had tapped Franklin in the back of his head while Franklin had turned his back to walk away.
 In his post-fight interview, Joshua expressed his desire to face undefeated WBC champion Tyson Fury next, saying, "I would be 100 percent honoured to compete for the WBC championship of the world."